fsprojects/Paket/docs/content/faq.md

 3. Run [paket install](paket-install.html) with the `--hard` flag.
 This will analyze the dependencies, generate a paket.lock file, remove all the old package references from your project files and replace them with equivalent `Reference`s in a syntax that can be managed automatically by Paket.
 4. (Optional) Raise corresponding issue [here](https://github.com/fsprojects/Paket/issues) so that we can make the command even better.

-## How do I convert a new NuGet Project to Paket in a Solution already using Paket
+## How do I convert a new project to Paket when my solution is already using Paket

-In this case it's okay to use the `--force` flag for `convert-from-nuget` as described in [Partial Nuget conversion](getting-started.html#Partial-NuGet-conversion).
-Paket will then go through your Solution and convert the new NuGet Project to Paket.
+In this case it's okay to use the `--force` flag for the `convert-from-nuget` command as described in [partial NuGet conversion](getting-started.html#Partial-NuGet-conversion).
+Paket will then go through your solution and convert all new NuGet projects to Paket.

 ## Can I use Paket to manage npm/bower/whatever dependencies?